-MUSE has two basic modes: WFM for surveys and general use, and NFM for achieving unprecedented spatial resolution across a sizeable field.
-For the moment, only WFM without AO is available to the users.
+MUSE has two basic modes: WFM for surveys and general use offered both with and without AO, and NFM with AO only [not yet offered] for achieving unprecedented spatial resolution across a sizeable field.
+Note that in AO mode the maximum airmass of observations is 1.9.

-In addition there are two choices of wavelength range - the nominal (N) mode, which suppresses the 2^{nd} -order overlap of blue light at red wavelengths (see Section 3.6), and the extended (E) mode, which does not use the blue cut-off filter and thus extends into the blue but suffers from the 2^{nd} -order contamination redwards of 850 nm.
-The available instrument modes (WFM-NOAO-E and WFM-NOAO-N) are presented in Table 7, as well as the three additional instrument modes, which are expected for the future.
+In addition, there are two choices of wavelength range - the nominal (N) mode, which suppresses the 2nd-order overlap of blue light at red wavelengths (see Section 3.6), and the extended (E) mode, which does not use the blue cut-off filter and thus extends into the blue but suffers from the 2nd-order contamination redwards of 850 nm.
+The available instrument modes (WFM-NOAO-E, WFM-NOAO-N, WFM-AO-E and WFM-AO-N) are presented in Table 8, as well as one additional instrument mode, which is expected for the near future.

-Table 7: Summary of instrument modes, filter names and spectral ranges.
-Only WFM-NOAO-N and WFM-NOAO-E instrument modes are available at the moment, with 3 additional instrument modes expected in the future (hatched). () See Section 3.6 about 2nd order contamination in the red for WFM-NOAO-E instrument mode.
+Table 8: Summary of instrument modes, filter names and spectral ranges.
+Only WFM instrument modes are available at the moment, with one additional Narrow Field mode expected in the future (hatched). () See Section 3.6 about 2nd order contamination in the red for WFM-NOAO-E and WFM-AO-E instrument modes.